Regions of Togo

 CapitalLomé

 Togoland was a German protectorate in 1900.
 After World War I, the Allies split up Germany's African possessions.
 The League of Nations mandated Togoland to Great Britain and France.
 They split it longitudinally.
 On 1922-07-20, France received the broader eastern strip.
-The French mandate of Togo was administered under Dahomey (see Benin), and thus was part of French West Africa.
+The French mandate of Togo was administered under Dahomey (see Benin), and thus formed part of French West Africa.
 After World War II, the mandate was extended as a U.N. trusteeship.
 Togo became independent on 1960-04-27.
+(The British part of Togoland is now part of Ghana.)

 Other names of country: